Washington State Sues Trump, Seeking A Stay On Immigration Ban

 "If successful it would have the effect of invalidating the president's unlawful action nationwide," Attorney General Bob Ferguson said of the lawsuit, according to member station KNKX.

-Citing the most recent U.S. Census Bureau data (from 2015), the suit says Washington is currently home to more than 7,200 non-citizen immigrants from Somalia, Iran, Iraq, Libya, Syria, Sudan, and Yemen — the seven nations listed in Trump's immigration ban.
+Citing the most recent U.S. Census Bureau data (from 2015), the suit says Washington is currently home to more than 7,200 noncitizen immigrants from Somalia, Iran, Iraq, Libya, Syria, Sudan and Yemen — the seven nations listed in Trump's immigration ban.

 In its court filings, the attorney general's office included statements Trump made as a candidate dating back as far as December of 2015.
 That's when his campaign issued a statement titled, "Donald J. Trump Statement on Preventing Muslim Immigration," which called for "a total and complete shutdown of Muslims entering the United States until our country's representatives can figure out what is going on."

-Note: A previous version of this story incorrectly stated that Washington state's lawsuit names President Trump and other U.S. officials as plaintiffs.
-They are defendants.